-After the initial treatment for Crowns, Veneers or Bridges; is common to place a temporary a crown on the tooth or teeth involved.
+After the initial treatment for Crowns, Veneers, or Bridges; is common to place a temporary crown on the tooth or teeth involved.

 The temporary crown protects the treated area as your dentist prepares a permanent crown.
-To facilitate the removal of the temporary Crown on your next visit temporary cement is use to secure it.
+To facilitate the removal of the temporary Crown on your next visit temporary cement is used to secure it.

 - If the temporary crown comes out before your next appointment, place it back in the tooth and call our Office.

-- With temporary crown as well as with its permanent crown; you may feel discomfort due to the irritation of the area caused by the treatment procedures.
+- With a temporary crown as well as with a permanent crown; you may feel discomfort due to the irritation of the area caused by the treatment procedures.
 You may also notice sensitivity to cold or pressure.

-- Your new permanent crown will have the shape and color of your teeth and will be especially adjusted to make it match the rest of your teeth.
+- Your new permanent crown will have the shape and color of your teeth and will be specially adjusted to make it match the rest of your teeth.

 - The temporary crown is made to serve you temporarily; neither color nor its adjustments are adapted to your own teeth.

-After the permanent crowns, veneers or bridges are placed, you may need a few days to adjust to it.
+After the permanent crowns, veneers, or bridges are placed, you may need a few days to adjust to them.

 If you feel that the bite is not correctly balanced, please give us a call and make an appointment to make the adjustment.

-- Put especial attention to the prosthesis border, where it meets the gum line.
+- Put special attention on the prosthesis border, where it meets the gum line.

-When you are at the dental office ask our team of professionals all the questions you have associate with dental cosmetics.
-Keep in mind that our team of professionals has years of experience and are capable of helping you with a basic to “complex” dental surgery.
+When you are at the dental office ask our team of professionals all the questions you have associated with dental cosmetics.
+Keep in mind that our team of professionals has years of experience and is capable of helping you with basic to “complex” dental surgery.